runtime-config/runtime-config-py/README.md

 If you need support for another settings storage source right now, you can write your own source.
 Implementing this is very simple.
-You need to create a class that will be able to retrieve data from the desired source and will inherit from `runtime_config.sources.runtime_config_server.BaseSource`.
+You need to create a class that will be able to retrieve data from the desired source and will inherit from `runtime_config.sources.base.BaseSource`.
 After that, an instance of the class you created must be passed to the `RuntimeConfig.create` method.

 ```python
 your_source = YourSource(...)